'Dope' Director On Geekdom, The N-Word And Confronting Racism With Comedy

 GROSS: There's real stakes.
 And the police won't say, oh, well, you're smart kids so it doesn't matter.

 FAMUYIWA: Yeah, exactly.
 There's real stakes.
-And I often say that, you know, these kids are very similar to the kids in "Breakfast Club" or "Superbad," but the stakes are a lot more real for them, you know, that the mistake isn't just, you know, wrecking your dad's car or maybe, you know, getting arrested and stewing overnight for your own good and then your parents come to pick up in the morning you've learned a lesson.
+And I often say that, you know, these kids are very similar to the kids in "Breakfast Club" or "Superbad," but the stakes are a lot more real for them, you know, the mistake isn't just, you know, wrecking your dad's car or getting arrested and stewing overnight for your own good and then your parents come to pick you up in the morning, and you've learned a lesson.
 It's like, the stakes for these kids are real.

-GROSS: The three main characters at the center of the movie are, as we've been discussing, deep into '90s hip-hop.
-They're into retro (laughter) hip-hop.
-They dress in '90s style.
-They love punk rock.
-They're in a punk rock band that's kind of part punk, part hip-hop.
-And one of the three characters is a lesbian, and I'm wondering if you had a close friend who was a lesbian in the '90s when you were in high school, or if you just wanted to write the lesbian character in there?
-She's a great character.
-Tell us how you created her.

-FAMUYIWA: No - yeah, I didn't have a friend that was gay growing up, but as I was thinking about these three kids, and especially telling a story that I felt was about kids growing up today, I wanted to include that, and I wanted to have that voice sort of be a part of this crew.
-So, for me, it was important to get that - that voice in there, because I feel like that's where our world is going, that we're all sort of - that the barriers and things that divided us and what we consider mainstream and normal, I think, is changing and changing for the better.
-That's how my kids deal with each other.
-And so it's something - a very sort of positive and empowering thing that I see and that I want to sort of have reflected in the movie.

-GROSS: My guest is Rick Famuyiwa, the writer and director of the new film comedy, "Dope."
-After we take a short break, we'll talk about being the son of Nigerian immigrant parents and about his use of the N-word in the film and in conversation.
-I'm Terry Gross, and this is Fresh Air.

-GROSS: This is FRESH AIR.
-I'm Terry Gross back with Rick Famuyiwa, the writer and director of the new film comedy, "Dope," about an African-American high school student, Malcolm, who doesn't fit into the pop culture norms of his predominately black high school in a poor and working-class section of Inglewood, Calif.
-Malcolm is a straight-A student and wants to get into Harvard.
-He and his two friends are obsessed with '90s hip-hop and have their own punk rock band.

-Music plays a really big part in your movie, "Dope," because the characters love '90s hip-hop and because you do, too, and also because you got Pharrell as the music director of your movie.
+GROSS: Music plays a really big part in your movie, "Dope," because the characters love '90s hip-hop and because you do, too, and also because you got Pharrell as the music director of your movie.
 And he wrote some original songs which are the songs that the three main characters who are in high school perform in their punk rock band.
-It's - in the movie, they wrote the songs, but the songs were actually written by Pharrell.
+In the movie, they wrote the songs, but the songs were actually written by Pharrell.
 So why don't we pause here and listen to one of those songs?
-And so this song is called "Go Head".
+So this song is called "Go Head".
 And tell us what you told Pharrell about what you wanted these original songs to sound like.

-FAMUYIWA: Pharrell came on board the project really early in the process.
-I hadn't even written the script yet.
-I'd had a treatment and a look book of sort of these kids and this character and this world that I wanted to sort of live in.
-And so as we talked about the music that these kids would create, we started with hip-hop because obviously these kids were obsessed with '90s hip-hop.
-But we also felt, and I talked - and we talked about how these kids would draw from many different things because they're of a culture that's connected to the world through technology in a way that we weren't.
+FAMUYIWA: As we talked about the music that these kids would create, we started with hip-hop because obviously these kids were obsessed with '90s hip-hop.
+But we also felt these kids would draw from many different things because they're of a culture that's connected to the world through technology in a way that we weren't.
 And so Malcolm and his generation has access to all types of music at the touch of a screen.
 And so hip-hop would be at the root but also punk and also grunge and also a lot of other things that these kids would have access to.
 And that became the jumping-off point for the band Awreeoh that these kids created.

 GROSS: So this is a track of the kids in the band performing and it's written by Pharrell.
 Are the actors in your movie actually performing on this track?

 FAMUYIWA: Yeah, they are singing.
-That's actually their vocals.
 They don't all play instruments, so that's other people that are coming in to play the music, but it's all their voices.
 They're all singing.

 GROSS: OK, so here it is from the soundtrack of "Dope."